 Infant Program

-(Ages 8 weeks and up)
+(Ages 8 weeks-23months)

 • Problem-solving and critical thinking foundations through mobility challenges: Simple obstacle courses, shape puzzles, and figuring out how to reach or move objects help develop logical thinking and persistence while supporting crawling, walking, and coordination milestones.